Musings Born of “67”…

 You want to “protect” players from getting injured?
 How about this for a concept?
 If a player is determined to have deliberately “injured” a player; said player is “suspended for as long as it takes said injured player to return to the lineup.
 This would apply to pitchers hitting batters as well.

-Oh and I HATE, absolutely HATE instant replay.
+Oh, and I HATE, absolutely HATE the instant replay challenge.
 Strong word hate, not one I use much but very applicable here.
 I simply offer this; has it sped up the game?
 Made it more entertaining?
 Nope!
 A close play takes place, manager comes to the top step of the dugout, waits for the call from his replay people, walks out to the ump, everybody stands around while people miles and miles away watch a screen and call back.
-AND, very often leaves those of us watching along on TV puzzled, and scratching our heads.
+AND very often leaves those of us watching along on TV puzzled and scratching our heads.

 Would you rather that?
 Or this?